kouayip/coding-challenge-guidelines/README.md

 - Chart.js: Utilized for its simplicity in creating customizable and responsive charts.
 The punch card visualizations provide a clear and intuitive representation of the data.

-- Observable Pattern: Implemented using custom hooks (useEventSource) to manage data flow and event subscriptions.
+- Observable Pattern: Use to manage data flow and event subscriptions.
 This pattern ensures efficient updates to the punch card visualizations, reducing unnecessary re-renders.

 - Event Emitters: Event emitters dispatch events based on their type, allowing components to subscribe and react to specific event types.